rubalo/rubalo/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a Home Energy Storage System (HESS)
-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning rust (But slowly)
-- 📫 How to reach me: please don't
+- 📫 How to reach me: please don't but if you do ...
+- 💬 Ask me about software development
-- ⚡ Fun fact: Sloths can hold their breath for longer than dolphins
+- ⚡ Fun fact: a group of flamingos is called a "flamboyance."

 <!--
 **rubalo/rubalo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.